iNoahCodeGuy/response_time_cl_analysis/README.md

 3. **Selection Bias** - Only analyzes leads that received responses
 4. **External Validity** - Results may not generalize to different contexts

-**For causal conclusions**, consider running an A/B test where response times are randomly varied.
+**For causal conclusions**, note that this observational analysis has limitations in establishing causation.
+We cannot deliberately delay responses to test the relationship.

 ## 🛠️ Customization